ModelEarth/community/resources/censusreporter/README.md

 ### Mac Users

+[Set up pyenv](https://gist.github.com/wronk/a902185f5f8ed018263d828e1027009b) - includes virtualenv and virtualenvwrapper
+See details under "Let's add Pyenv" after the following.

+Where's my Python running from?

+	which python

+Initially returned Anaconda (3.7.6) even though pyenv installed:&nbsp; /Users/[username]/opt/anaconda3/bin/python
+After conda update, returned pyenv (3.8.5):&nbsp;  /Users/[username]/.pyenv/shims/python

+	python -V

+But it's an older version (3.7.6), which might not be supporting some Flask code, specifcially :=

+Ran the following, which upgraded to python 3.8.5 (even though it said 3.7.7 would be the outcome at start of install)

+	conda update --all

 <!--
 [You may need to make Python3 the default for Mac](virtualenv-troubleshooting.html) - Install a user copy of Python3 using bash, then change your default from Python2 to Python3.

 You may want to use [virtualenv](virtualenv.html) - option for use with Python 2 virtual environment.
 -->

 To see the full range of options, run the following command: